Child Labor During the Industrial Revolution

 It may be shocking to learn that before the 1900s in the United States, there were virtually no laws protecting children from the cruelties of child labor.
-As more Americans moved to the big cities and away from farms during the Industrial Revolution, adults were not the only ones who sought jobs in the big factories and coal mines.
+As more Americans left farms to move to cities and urban areas during the Industrial Revolution, adults were not the only ones who found themselves working in large factories and coal mines.

-Other jobs that children could hold included selling newspapers on the street and sweeping chimneys.
+Other jobs that children held included selling newspapers on the street and sweeping chimneys.
 In all cases, dangerous or not, children were paid tremendously low wages at a very high cost to their health and their education.

 Today, most children are not put to work, as school has become their priority.
 While teenagers can certainly have part-time jobs, this system is now heavily regulated by the states and laws protect the well-being of minors who are employed.